-Current difficulties in hiring foreign workers further complicates the labour shortage issue faced by producers.

-A lower number of workers could lead to lower production levels and, by extension, lower supplies - thus resulting in price hikes.
+Current difficulties in hiring foreign workers further complicate the labour shortage issue faced by producers.
+The lower number of workers could lead to lower production levels and, by extension, lower supplies - thus resulting in price hikes.

-Although we no longer experience the roadblock measures and limitations of market operating hours such as during the various lockdowns, supply-side and supply-chain disruptions persists externally - not least due to lockdown measures in major ports such as Shanghai and its domestic counterparts, causing logistical congestion.
+Although we no longer experience the roadblock measures and limitations of market operating hours as happened during the lockdowns, supply-side and supply-chain disruptions persist externally - not least due to lockdown measures in major ports such as Shanghai and its domestic counterparts causing the logistical congestion.